Michael Winterbottom: 1990s

-Jude

-In 1996, Winterbottom adapted his favourite novel, Thomas Hardy's bleak classic Jude the Obscure, the tale of forbidden love between two cousins which had so scandalized British society on its release in 1895 that Hardy gave up novel-writing.
-It was not Winterbottom's first time approaching the work, having already filmed the pig slaughter sequence at film school.
-Starring Christopher Eccleston and Kate Winslet, Jude brought Winterbottom wider recognition, his first screening at Cannes and numerous Hollywood offers, all of which he eventually turned down.
+His 1996 film Jude starred Christopher Eccleston and Kate Winslet.
+It was an adaptation of Winterbottom's his favourite novel, Thomas Hardy's bleak classic Jude the Obscure, a tale of forbidden love between two cousins.
+The film brought Winterbottom wider recognition, his first screening at Cannes and numerous Hollywood offers.

-Welcome to Sarajevo

-Welcome to Sarajevo was filmed on location in the titular city, mere months after the Siege of Sarajevo had ended, adding greatly to its sense of authenticity and allowing frequent inter-cutting of actual news footage from the combat.
-The film is based on the true story of British reporter, Michael Nicholson, who spirited a young orphan girl out of the war zone to safety in Britain.
+1997's Welcome to Sarajevo was filmed on location in the titular city, mere months after the Siege of Sarajevo had ended.
+It was based on the true story of British reporter, Michael Nicholson, who spirited a young orphan girl out of the war zone to safety in Britain.

-I Want You

-Winterbottom's next two films both had distribution difficulties and were not widely seen.
-I Want You is a neo-noir sex thriller set in a decaying British seaside resort town.
-Starring Rachel Weisz and Alessandro Nivola, it was shot in bold primary colors by the Polish cinematographer Sławomir Idziak and was inspired by the Elvis Costello song of the same name.
-Idziak won an Honourable Mention award at the 48th Berlin International Film Festival for his work on the film.
+His 1998 film I Want You is a neo-noir sex thriller set in a decaying British seaside resort town.
+Starring Rachel Weisz and Alessandro Nivola, it was inspired by the Elvis Costello song of the same name and shot by Polish cinematographer Sławomir Idziak, who won an Honourable Mention award at the 48th Berlin International Film Festival for his work.

-With or Without You

-With or Without You, starring Christopher Eccleston, is a light Belfast-set sex comedy about a couple who are trying desperately to conceive, only for each to have past loves re-enter their lives.
+He followed that with 1999's With or Without You, a Belfast-set comedy starring Christopher Eccleston, about a couple trying desperately to conceive, who each have past loves re-enter their lives.

-Wonderland

-1999's Wonderland marked a decided shift in style for Winterbottom, with its loose, handheld photography and naturalistic, often improvised dialogue which drew comparisons to Robert Altman.
+That same year, he also released Wonderland, which marked a shift in style for Winterbottom.
+Its handheld photography and naturalistic dialogue drew comparisons to Robert Altman.
 Starring Gina McKee, Shirley Henderson, Molly Parker, John Simm, Ian Hart and Stuart Townsend, it is the story of three sisters and their extended family over Guy Fawkes Day weekend in London.
-The disparate elements are tied together by an orchestral score by minimalist composer Michael Nyman, who would become a frequent collaborator with Winterbottom.
+It featured an orchestral score by minimalist composer Michael Nyman, who would become a frequent collaborator with Winterbottom.

-The Claim
+2000s

-Winterbottom followed that project up with his biggest budgeted film, The Claim, an adaptation of Thomas Hardy's The Mayor of Casterbridge set in 1860s California.
-Shot with a budget of $20 million in the wilds of Canada, it was not a financial success and proved an ordeal to make, with Winterbottom himself getting frostbite.
-The production had previously been ready to shoot in Spain, with sets already built, when financing fell through.
-Attempts were made to cast Madonna, in a role eventually played by Milla Jovovich and many of the production details and difficulties were explained to the public on an unusually frank official website.
+Winterbottom's biggest-budgeted film up to that point, at $20 million, his 2000 film The Claim was an adaptation of Thomas Hardy's The Mayor of Casterbridge set in 1860s California.
+Shot in the wilds of Canada, it was not a financial success and proved an ordeal to make, with Winterbottom himself getting frostbite.
+Many of the production difficulties, including unsuccessful attempts to cast Madonna, were explained to the public on the film's unusually frank official website.